ROCm/HIP/docs/install/build.rst

 Prerequisites
 =================================================

-HIP code can be developed either on AMD ROCm platform using HIP-Clang compiler, or a CUDA platform with nvcc installed.
+HIP code can be developed either on AMD ROCm platform using HIP-Clang compiler, or a CUDA platform with ``nvcc`` installed.
-Before build and run HIP, make sure drivers and pre-build packages are installed properly on the platform.
+Before building and running HIP, make sure drivers and prebuilt packages are installed properly on the platform.

-You also need to install Python 3, which includes the CppHeaderParser package.
+You also need to install Python 3, which includes the ``CppHeaderParser`` package.
-Install Python 3 using the command:
+Install Python 3 using the following command:

 .. code:: shell

    apt-get install python3

-Check and install CppHeaderParser package using the command:
+Check and install ``CppHeaderParser`` package using the command:

 .. code:: shell

    pip3 install CppHeaderParser

+.. _Building the HIP runtime:

 Building the HIP runtime
 ==========================================================